EnricoNirvana/BitCoin4OpenSim/README.txt

 * All transactions are real hard transactions, either in a regular currency like US Dollars or in Bitcoin.
 * The server does not have access to users' money.
 It only handles information that allows people to pay money _to_ the user, namely email or Bitcoin addresses.
 * You can enable either PayPal, Bitcoin or both.
 See below for the details about each of these payment methods.
+* Payments are made by following the instructions on a web page provided by URL dialog.
 * This module a heavily altered version of Mod-PayPal, originally developed by Adam Frisby and currently maintained by Snoopy Pfeffer.
 * If you only need PayPal not Bitcoin, you may prefer to use the original Mod-PayPal: https://github.com/SnoopyPfeffer/Mod-PayPal.